 FY to IB2 December exams

 Foundation Year and IB1 examinations will be written between Thursday, Dec.
-11 and Wednesday, Dec.
-17 in the Hewitt Athletic Centre.
+10 and Dec.
+16 in the Hewitt Athletic Centre (Lett Gym).

 The exam schedule is in the download above.
-It’s been posted on the bulletin board in the main hallway of the Upper School and has also been emailed to students.
+It’s been posted on bulletin boards throughout the hallways of the Upper School and has also been emailed to students.
 Morning exams begin at 8:30 a.m.
 Afternoon exams begin at 1 p.m.

 If a student is absent for an examination due to illness, one of his parents must notify the main office at 416-488-1125, ext.
 2219 on the morning of the exam.
 Notification must be made for each exam missed.
 Medical documentation acceptable to the College must be provided in such cases.
 Medical notes must clearly outline the reasons for the absence and the expected duration of the absence.
-In the case of boarders, the senior house adviser and/or the school nurse will provide appropriate documentation.
-All cases of absence — whether for compassionate, medical or exceptional reasons — will be reviewed by the academic dean in consultation with the Upper School administration committee, who will determine the details of any required make-up exams.
+In the case of boarders, the senior house advisor and/or the school nurse will provide appropriate documentation.
+All cases of absence — whether for compassionate, medical or exceptional reasons — will be reviewed by the registrar in consultation with the Upper School administration committee members, who will determine the details of any required make-up exams.

 Students must observe the regular dress code during the December examination period, as described in the Upper School Family Handbook.
 We’ll convey these expectations directly to the boys.

 If a student is late for an examination, he should proceed as quickly as possible to the examination room (in proper school dress) and begin writing immediately.
 No extra time will be allotted for lateness.
-A student more than 15 minutes late for an examination must report to the main office.
+A student more than 15 minutes late for an examination must report to the student centre 0ffice.

 No cell phones or other electronic devices (except calculators when required) are to be brought into the exam room.
 There are no exceptions.
 Students should leave such devices locked in their lockers.
 If students violate this rule and are caught using a cell phone or other prohibited device during an exam, they’ll be subject to disciplinary action, including a zero on the exam in question.

 Although we’ve endeavoured to minimize exam conflicts, they’re unavoidable because of the limited exam times and the large number of courses offered.
-In any cases of conflict, students will be contacted by Dr. Kinnear’s office.
-Students who notice a conflict but haven’t been contacted should get in touch with Dr. Kinnear’s office as soon as possible.
+In any cases of conflict, students will be contacted by the registrar’s office.
+Students who notice a conflict but haven’t been contacted should get in touch with the registrar’s office as soon as possible.